Steelstone3/Skippy-Fedora-36/README.md

 >
 > sudo dnf system-upgrade reboot

-## Running The Script For Skippy Gnome Fedora 36
+## Running The Script For Skippy Fedora 36
 Prior to running the script please feel free to comment out (#) the Microsoft repository being imported under setup repositories and change/ comment out (#) to personal preference for "Install user specific applications" and "Install developer tools" sections

 Boot up Fedora Server and run the following commands